 If the thought of coffee in the garden makes you nervous, use decaf grinds and let them break down before spreading the resultant compost.

 Is coffee bad for plants?

-You can apply a thin or thick coating of coffee grounds, but make sure not to cover the grass so thoroughly that water is resisted.
+You can apply a thin or thick coating of coffee grounds, but ensure not to cover the grass so thoroughly that water is resisted.
 In that instance, you may get overrun by mushrooms.

 Keep an eye out for gophers that may be drawn to your coffee grounds fertilizer.
 On the bright side, earthworms will be lured to your one-of-a-kind fertilizer.

-Because earthworms can consume enough in a 24-hour period to match their body weight, your lawn will benefit from what is known as “nature’s Rototiller.”
+Because earthworms can consume enough in 24 hours to match their body weight, your lawn will benefit from what is known as “nature’s Rototiller.”

 Dogs and Coffee Grounds